hyperledger/indy-node/docs/source/requests.md

         Metadata as came from the Request.

         - `from` (base58-encoded string):
-             Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 byte DID value.
+             Identifier (DID) of the transaction author as base58-encoded string for 16 or 32 bit DID value.
+             It may differ from `endorser` field who submits the transaction on behalf of `identifier`.
+             If `endorser` is absent, then the author (`identifier`) plays the role of endorser and submits request by his own.
-             It may differ from `did` field for some of transaction (for example NYM), where `did` is a target identifier (for example, a newly created DID identifier).
+             It also may differ from `dest` field for some of requests (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).

+             *Example*:

+             - `identifier` is the author of the transaction without a specific role; `endorser` is a user with Endorser role.
-             *Example*: `from` is a DID of a Endorser creating a new DID, and `did` is a newly created DID.
+             - new NYM creation: `identifier` is a DID of an Endorser creating a new DID, and `dest` is a newly created DID.
         - `reqId` (integer):
             Unique ID number of the request with transaction.